 Not enough liquid in your Instant Pot

-The lack of liquid curing cooking is deadly!
-So the trick to pressure cooking has enough THIN liquid in the recipe.
+The lack of liquid during cooking is deadly!
+So the trick to pressure cooking is to have enough THIN liquid in the recipe.

 The Instant Pot needs THIN liquid to reach pressure during the cooking cycle and get a seal.